MuShare/Httper-iOS/README.md

 # Httper

 Httper is a REST API test tool running on your iOS devices.
-It helps developers to test their REST API anywhere and anytime without desktops.
+It helps developers to test their REST APIs anywhere and anytime without PC.

 ### Features